The Essence of Technology and Art#

 Turning Away from Danger#

-I feel a great tension between Heidegger’s description of technology and my own understanding of it.
-Technological tools saved my life.
-Equipment gives me the ability to explore the world on my own terms.
-So many technological tools are serve an emancipatory purpose and make the live of many people less miserable—a development politicians on the far right want to reverse.
-They try to inject fear from transhumanism into the public discourse with arguments that remind me of Heidegger’s texts.
+I feel a great tension between Heidegger’s description of technology and my own relationship with it.
+Technological tools have saved my life.
+Equipment enables me to explore the world on my own terms.
+Many technologies serve emancipatory purposes, easing suffering and expanding human potential—developments some reactionary forces would like to reverse.
+They seek to inject fear of transhumanism into public discourse using arguments eerily reminiscent of Heidegger’s texts.
+His Nihilophobie—a fear and rejection of nihilism—remains pervasive in Western thought: the anxiety that behind everything, there is nothing, not even Being.

 Philosophy will not be able to bring about a direct change of the present state of the world.
 This is true not only of philosophy but of all merely human meditations and endeavors.
 Only a god can still save us.
-I think the only possibility of salvation left to us is to prepare readiness, through thinking and poetry, for the appearance of the god or for the absence of the god during the decline; so that we do not, simply put, die meaningless deaths, but that when we decline, we decline in the face of the absent god. [… The place once occupied by philosophy is now] cybernetics. – Heidegger, Spiegel inverview in 1966
+I think the only possibility of salvation left to us is to prepare readiness, through thinking and poetry, for the appearance of the god or for the absence of the god during the decline; so that we do not, simply put, die meaningless deaths, but that when we decline, we decline in the face of the absent god. — Martin Heidegger, Spiegel interview, 1966

-[…] where the danger is, there grows also what saves. – Friedrich Hölderlin
+[…] where the danger is, there also grows the saving power. — Friedrich Hölderlin